TimHopg/42-pipex/README.md

 ### Orphan Processes

+Every process has an ID (a number unique to that process).

 To avoid zombie/orphan processes, it's important for all parent processes to `wait()` until the child processes have terminated.
 When using multiple forks, processes may have more than one child process.
 So `wait(NULL)` by itself may not work correctly.
 Instead use: